frefolli/liblexer/README.md

 ### Defining the Token

-A lexer needs some king of Token to return as Lexem to you.
-Because of that we define in our codebase a `typename Token`, either in headers or implementation code dependending on specific needs.
+A lexer needs some kind of Token to return as Lexem to you.
+Because of that, we define in our codebase a `typename Token`, either in headers or implementation code dependending on specific needs.

 Using `typename` as specifier we aren't tied to a `class` but we can have more various kinds of type.
 In this case an enum is enough.